Collegiate wrestling: Injuries and infections

-Cauliflower ear is a blood clot that forms under the skin in the ear, causing there to be a large bump in the ear; the bump tends to be extremely hard.
+Cauliflower ear is a blood clot that forms under the skin in the ear, causing the appearance of a large bump in the ear; the bump tends to be extremely hard.
 To develop cauliflower ear one must be hit in the ear many times or hit hard for it to form into a blood clot.
 When having cauliflower ear it is important to get the ear drained of fluid that has built up, otherwise it will harden.
 Once the cauliflower ear has hardened, the ear will require surgery to return to normal shape and size.
-The best way to prevent cauliflower is to wear protective headgear.
+The best way to prevent cauliflower ear is to wear protective headgear.